Kelleytown, Georgia: History

 Captain Henry Holcombe Kelley (1834–1910) married Alice Cloud Elliott and they lived and reared their family at the crossroads at Kelleytown.
 The couple had four children: son, Thomas Cloud (1869–1963) and daughters Kate, Maude, and Elon.
 Kate married Edgar Owen, Maude married Henry Owen, and Elon married Manse Crumbley.
 All continued to live in Kelleytown.
 Henry was one of Henry County's prominent and most widely known citizens.
 A June 1885 issue of The Henry County Weekly proclaims that "H.H.
 Kelley has the best patch of cotton in his district."
 He was a confederate veteran, and during the Civil War commanded a company in the Nineteenth Georgia Regiment.
 Another article in The Henry County Weekly states, "Beneath the giant oaks that form the beautiful grove near Mr. Henry Kelley's home on the 8th day of August 1900, was held the reunion of Company B, 2nd Georgia Battalion, Georgia Reserves.
 This was the first time these comrades had met since they parted more than 30 years ago."

 Following in the footsteps of his father, Thomas Cloud Kelley (known as "T.C.") was a successful entrepreneur and owned over 1000 acre of land that featured a working farm, cotton plantation, cotton gin, sawmill, and dairy in Kelleytown.
 As such, he was respected as a progressive businessman in Henry County.
 He took an active interest in the welfare and further building of the County in all areas for most of his life.
-He was a public-spirited man, having formerly served as commissioner from 1917-1920.
+He was a public-spirited man, having formerly served as commissioner from 1917 to 1920.
 He was a Freemason, and a charter member of the old White House Masonic Lodge.

 John Thompson (1803–1881) and wife Jane Elliott (1807–1879) lived at Benjamin Moseley's old home.

 W.F.
 Chafin (1840–1908) a member of a large Henry County family lived nearby, and members of his family became allies with the Kelleys.
 L.P.
 Owen (1848–1921) and wife Elizabeth Crumbley lived there and were the parents of the Kelleytown Owens.